alaindet/fowdb/src/app/Clint/descriptions/config-timestamp.md

 Description:
-  Bump one or more timestamps (to bust the cache)
+  Bump one or more timestamps, rebuilds file if missing

 Usage
   config:timestamp <timestamp>